How to enable Service Bus Relaying connections for Nodinite Log and Monitoring Agents

 - An Azure Subscription with a valid credit card

-- Your account must be a least Contributor
+- Your account must have at least the Contributor role.

-- Endpoint address must be unique, when you have 2 or more agents of the same type, you may either choose to use separate Namespaces or change the endpoint address in the config file and set correspondingly in the general tab.
+- Endpoint address must be unique; When you have two or more agents of the same type, you may choose to use separate Namespaces or change the endpoint address in the config file and set the Service URI correspondingly in the general tab.

 - Shared Access Signature security Key.
 See the following Microsoft article for more information MDSN.

 The installed Monitoring Agent has a local configuration file (.config).
 Within this file, there is a commented Service Bus Relaying configuration.
 You need to remove the wrapping comments and enter your Service Bus Namespace details.

 Note: This is a manual step and requires an RDP session and local administrative rights (a restart of the Monitoring Agent is required).
 After a restart, the README.txt file should now display the URI to use in the Monitoring Agent Configuration.